NSBudapest/NSBudapestMeetup/README.md

 ### What if I'm looking for a job?

-Add a few lines about yourself and what you're looking for and a contact, like:
+Add a few lines about yourself and what you're looking for with a contact, like:

 > I'm Joe, an iOS developer with 3 years of experience with mid-sized iOS apps and some backend stuff, currently doing indie and looking for new adventures in a smaller team.
 Please contact me if you're a cool startup, or a hip agency, preferably in Budapest, but I'm willing to relocate inside the EU as well.
 My email is [joe@joesmail.com]().
 Here's my [LinkedIn]() and [Twitter]() profile.